Coitus interruptus: Advantages

 The advantage of coitus interruptus is that it can be used by people who have objections to, or do not have access to, other forms of contraception.
 Some people prefer it so they can avoid possible adverse effects of hormonal contraceptives or so that they can have a full experience and be able to "feel" their partner.
-Reasons for the popularity of the Method are, that it has no direct monetary cost, requires no artificial devices, has no physical side effects, can be practiced without a prescription or medical consultation, and provides no barriers to stimulation.
+Reasons for the popularity of the method are: that it has no direct monetary cost, requires no artificial devices, has no physical side effects, can be practiced without a prescription or medical consultation, and provides no barriers to stimulation.

 Disadvantages

 Compared to the other common reversible methods of contraception such as IUDs, hormonal contraceptives, and male condoms, coitus interruptus is less effective at preventing pregnancy.
 As a result, it is also less cost-effective than many more effective methods: although the method itself has no direct cost, users have a greater chance of incurring the risks and expenses of either child-birth or abortion.
-Only models that assume all couples practice perfect use of the method find cost savings associated with the choice of withdrawal as a birth control method.
+The only models finding cost savings associated with the choice of withdrawal as a birth control method are those which assume all couples practice perfect use of the method.

 The method is largely ineffective in the prevention of sexually transmitted infections (STIs), like HIV, since pre-ejaculate may carry viral particles or bacteria which may infect the partner if this fluid comes in contact with mucous membranes.
 However, a reduction in the volume of bodily fluids exchanged during intercourse may reduce the likelihood of disease transmission compared to using no method due to the smaller number of pathogens present.